kddubey/cappr/README.md

 4. Figure out if you need to tweak the text generation strategy, loop back to step (2).

 This workflow is not scalable, and not necessary.
 CAPPr is guaranteed to output exactly one choice from a given set of choices.
-As a result, your work is reduced to a simpler version of step (1).
+As a result, your work is reduced to designing a prompt-completion string format.

 <details>